Summary of Significant Accounting Policies and Estimates

 Research and development costs consist of costs incurred for internal research and development activities.
-These costs primarily include salaries and other personnel-related expenses, contractor fees, facility costs, supplies, and depreciation of equipment associated with the design and development of new products prior to the establishment of their technological feasibility.
+These costs primarily include salaries and other personnel-related expenses, contractor fees, legal fees associated with developing and maintaining intellectual property, facility costs, supplies, and depreciation of equipment associated with the design and development of new products prior to the establishment of their technological feasibility.
 Such costs are expensed as incurred.

 The Company accounts for income taxes using the asset and liability method.
 Under this method, income tax expense or benefit is recognized for the amount of taxes payable or refundable for the current year and for deferred tax liabilities and assets for the future tax consequences of events that have been recognized in the Company's consolidated financial statements or tax returns.
 The Company accounts for any income tax contingencies in accordance with accounting guidance for income taxes.
 The measurement of current and deferred tax assets and liabilities is based on provisions of currently enacted tax laws.
 The effects of any future changes in tax laws or rates have not been considered.